-Policy Management made Easy using the Enterprise Kyverno Operator
+Kubernetes Policy Management Made Easy Using the Enterprise Kyverno Operator

-Policy Management made Easy using the Enterprise Kyverno Operator
+Kubernetes Policy Management Made Easy Using the Enterprise Kyverno Operator

 Managing Upgrades and Policies in Kyverno

-Kyverno’s rapid growth and constant release of new features make it challenging to keep up.
+Kyverno’s rapid growth and constant release of new features make it challenging to keep up with in the DevSecOps space.
 Staying up-to-date with the latest and greatest version requires frequent upgrades, resulting in frequent Day 2 activities.
-Additionally, it’s essential to ensure that the already installed policies are functioning correctly when upgrading Kyverno.
+Additionally, it’s essential to ensure that the already installed Kubernetes policies are functioning correctly when upgrading Kyverno.
 Another overlooked aspect is the Kyverno version compatibility with Kubernetes.
-OSS Kyverno supports a limited range of Kubernetes versions (see matrix here), this makes it difficult for users to move to newer versions because they are now blocked to do so because of Kubernetes version incompatibility.
+Kyverno OSS supports a limited range of Kubernetes versions (see matrix here), this makes it difficult for users to move to newer versions because they are now blocked to do so because of Kubernetes version incompatibility.

 The need for an orchestration tool